List of England One Day International cricket records: Most runs in an innings

 The highest innings total scored in ODIs came in the match between England and the Netherlands in June 2022.
 Playing in the first ODI at VRA Cricket Ground in Amstelveen, the touring side posted a total of 498/4.

 Fewest runs in an innings

 The lowest innings total scored in ODIs has been scored twice.
 Zimbabwe were dismissed for 35 by Sri Lanka during the third ODI in Sri Lanka's tour of Zimbabwe in April 2004 and USA were dismissed for same score by Nepal in the sixth ODI of the 2020 ICC Cricket World League 2 in Nepal in February 2020.
 The lowest score in ODI history for England is 86 scored against Australia in the 2001 NatWest Series.

 Most runs conceded an innings

-The second match of the 2015 ODI series against New Zealand saw England concede their highest innings total of 398/5.
+The twentieth match of the 2023 ICC Men's Cricket World Cup against South Africa national cricket team saw England concede their highest innings total of 399/7.